 A single building stands without a signboard, tucked away in a residential area of Kagurazaka, a district full of personality.
-Advancing along the long walkway with its bamboo fence puts guests on the approach to Michelin 2-star "Kaiseki Komuro".
-The owner-chef, Mr. Mitsuhiro Komuro trained for 7 years at kaiseki restaurant "Wako" before becoming a catering chef in 1993 and finally opening "Kaiseki Komuro" in 2000 in Kagurazaka.
+Advancing along the long walkway with its bamboo fence puts guests on the approach to world gourmet guide award ""Kaiseki Komuro"".
+The owner-chef, Mr. Mitsuhiro Komuro trained for 7 years at kaiseki restaurant ""Wako"" before becoming a catering chef in 1993 and finally opening ""Kaiseki Komuro"" in 2000 in Kagurazaka.
 In 2018, the restaurant moved to its current location.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English, unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.